Supa Strikas: Mac

 Mac is an Argentinian commentator for soccer games, who formerly played in the Super League as a defender.
-His personality is a being crazy and delusional.
+His personality is being crazy and delusional.

 Brenda

 Brenda is Mac's co-commentator from Portugal.
-Brenda is much more mature than Mac but joins in the craziness at times.
+Brenda is much more mature than Mac but joins in on the craziness at times.
 She appears in all the episodes from season 2.

 Jacques Cousteau

 Jacques Cousteau is a French chef working for Supa Strikas.
 He is annoyed at his job with Supa Strikas because he could not show his culinary skills and was forced to cook diet food.

 Albert

 Albert is Big Bo's loyal butler.
 He makes a minor appearance in "Big Bo Lockdown", but in "Big Bo to Go" and "Scare Tactics", he makes a major appearance when he helps the protagonist.

 Formation

-Supa Strikas play with 11 men.
-Their formation is usually some variation of a 3-4-3.
+Supa Strikas play with 11 men (however animation errors show Rizo often on the bench).
+Their formation is usually some variation of a 3–4–3.

 The Supa Strikas formation is as follows: